Applying for your dream job?

-To prove it to you, we’ve done the research and gathered some of the best bold-header resumes out there.
+To prove it to you, we’ve done the research and gathered some of the best bold-header resume designs out there.
 Of all the different ways to do it, pick your favorite and click on the image labeled edit this design in Canva to add in your credentials.

 Ready to clear the first step to your dream job?

 The example you see above is just page 1 of Fernando Báez’s 4 page, beautifully designed resume.
 Each page contains a different bit of information on Báez, skillfully laid out in a way that makes it easy for potential employers to quickly glean information they’re interested in.

 If you haven’t already, click over to Báez’s resume and check out the different ways in which he’s chosen to display his skills, professional experience, and software proficiency.
 He’s packed all 4 pages with slick type and beautiful infographics that can serve as inspiration for a number of projects, not just your resume.

 Add a bright hue to your header to help liven up your layout.
 However, be mindful of how bright your hue is.
 Overly bright colors can make reading difficult and over extended periods of time, can strain your eyes.
 If you’ve chosen a very bright hue, mix it with black, as done above, or use it sparingly.

 Incorporate one of your pieces into your resume’s header or design one specifically for it.
 Above, illustrator Erica Zipoli showcases her skills on her resume with an illustrative header.